 The Macquarie Group Employee Retained Equity Plan ("MEREP") is a flexible plan structure that offers different types of equity grants.
 Participation in the MEREP is currently provided to Associate Directors and above.
 The plan includes a decrease in the portion of the staff profit share paid in cash, an increase in the portion delivered as equity and an increase in the proportion of deferred remuneration.
 In most cases the equity grants are in the form of restricted share units ("RSU") comprising a beneficial interest in MGL shares held in trust for the staff member.
 The participant in the RSU is entitled to receive dividends on the share and direct the trustee how to exercise voting rights in the share.
 RSUs are the primary form of award under the MEREP.
-The Company expenses MEREP over the vesting period.
-The MEREP awards will vest over periods from three to five years for most Executive Directors, three to seven years for members of the Executive Committee and other Executive Directors (members of the Operations Review Committee and other Executive

-Directors with significant management or risk responsibility) and two to four years for other staff, including staff promoted to a Director level.
-The shares issued will be fully paid ordinary Macquarie Group Limited shares (symbol: MQG, listed on the Australian Securities Exchange) and will be issued to the MEREP trustee at the closing price of MGL shares on the day before the awards are issued.
+The MEREP awards will vest over periods from three to five years for most Executive Directors, three to seven years for members of the Executive Directors with significant management or risk responsibility) and two to four years for other staff, including staff promoted to a Director level.
+Upon vesting, the shares issued will be fully paid ordinary Macquarie Group Limited shares (symbol: MQG, listed on the Australian Securities Exchange) and will be issued to the MEREP trustee at the closing price of MGL shares on the day before the awards are issued.